on Integrated Computing and STEM Education with Arduino and Robotics

-- Linkbot and/or Lego Mindstorms NXT/EV3 robots will be provided during the training.
+- Barobo Arduino Uno Starter Kit and Linkbot robots will be provided during the training.

-- Attendees will receive a certificate of recognition as a C-STEM Certified Educator.
+- Attendees will receive a certificate of recognition as a UC Davis C-STEM Certified Educator.

-- C-STEM partner schools using C-STEM Physical Computing curriculum can purchase the low-cost C-STEM Arduino and Sensor Kits from C-STEM industrial partners with a discount.
+- C-STEM partner schools using C-STEM Physical Computing curriculum can purchase hardware and software from C-STEM industrial partners with a discount.